MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy.md

 ## Deploy Teams app to the cloud using Visual Studio

-Teams Toolkit helps you to deploy or upload your application's front-end and back-end code to the provisioned cloud resources in your Azure subscription.
-After deploying, you can preview the app in Teams client or the web browser before you can start using.
 The following apps can be deployed in Visual Studio:

 * The tab app, such as frontend applications are deployed to Azure storage, configured for static web hosting.
 * The notification bot app with Azure function triggers can be deployed to Azure functions.
 * The bot app or message extension can be deployed to Azure app services.

+After deploying, you can preview the app in Teams client or the web browser before you can start using.

 ## Deploy Teams app using Teams Toolkit